UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 A `GLLayer` is in fact a `GLGraphicsItem` that is added to the scenegraph.
 When we add or remove `GLGraphicsItem`s to a `GLLayer`, we're actually setting the `GLLayer` as the parent of the `GLGraphicsItem`; this is because the scenegraph has a tree-like structure.
 In theory, `GLLayer`s could also be nested within one another.

 # Simulator
-The `Simulator` is what we use for physics simulation to do testing when we don't have access to real field.
-In terms of the architecture, the `Simulator` "simulates" the following components' functionalities:
+Our simulator is what we use for physics simulation to do testing when we don't have access to real field.
+The simulator is a standalone application that simulates the following components' functionalities:
 * [SSL-Vision](#ssl-vision) by publishing new vision data
 * the robots by accepting new [Primitives](#primitives)

-Using the current state of the simulated world, the `Simulator` simulates the new [Primitives](#primitives) over some time step and publishes new ssl vision data based on the updated simulated world.
-The `Simulator` is designed to be "perfect", which means that
+Using the current state of the simulated world, the simulator simulates the new [Primitives](#primitives) over some time step and publishes new SSL vision data based on the updated simulated world.
+Since the simulator interfaces with the our software over the network, it is essentially indistinguishible from robots receiving [Primitives](#primitives) and an [SSL-Vision](#ssl-vision) client publishing data over the network.
-* the vision data it publishes exactly reflects the state of the simulated world
-* the simulation perfectly reflects our best understanding of the physics (e.g. friction) with no randomness.

-The `Simulator` uses `Box2D`, which provides 2D physics simulation for free.
-While this simplifies the simulator greatly, it means that we manually implement the physics for "3D effects", such as dribbling and chipping.

-## Standalone Simulator
-The `Standalone Simulator` is a wrapper around the `Simulator` so that we can run it as a standlone application that publishes and receives data over the network.
-The `Standalone Simulator` is designed to interface with the [WifiBackend](#backend) over the network, and so it is essentially indistinguishible from robots receiving [Primitives](#primitives) and an [SSL-Vision](#ssl-vision) client publishing data over the network.
-The `Standalone Simulator` also has a [GUI](#gui) that provides user-friendly features, such as moving the ball around.
+The simulation can also be configured with "realism" parameters that control the amount of noise added to vision detections, simulate missed vision detections and packet loss, and add artificial vision/processing delay, all with some degree of randomness.

+The code for our simulator is adapted from the [ER Force Simulator](https://github.com/robotics-erlangen/framework?tab=readme-ov-file#simulator-cli) built by another team in our league.
+The simulator uses the real-time [Bullet physics engine](https://github.com/bulletphysics/bullet3), which simulates collision detection and soft/rigid-body dynamics in 3D.

 ## Simulated Tests